Creating Urgency

 They have urgency on:

-*they do these tasks at or before their meeting
+*they do these tasks during or before the meeting

 Leave a Comment